Table of Contents

 Is my Angel Wing Begonia Poisonous to Pets?

-Keep in mind that the most toxic part is the part that is beneath the soil, but all parts of the plant contain some of the calcium oxalate and should be considered to be poisonous.
+Keep in mind that the most toxic part is the part that is beneath the soil, but all parts of the plant contain some of the Calcium Oxalate and should be considered to be poisonous.
 Keep out of reach at all times.

+While there are any number of reasons that your plant may be shedding its leaves, the top issues are from improper watering and insufficient sunlight.
 Keeping to the light needs that are described in this article and making sure that you are watering the correct amount and you have the chance to make sure your leaves stay on your plant.

 Too little or too much light can cause the foliage to drop just like having too wet soil or too dry soil.
 Most of the time dropping leaves can be rectified and will not result in long term damage to your plant.

-Why Isn’t my Angel Wing Begonia Flowering?
+Why isn’t your Angel Wing Begonia Flowering?

 Again, there are several factors that may cause your plant not to produce flowers.
 It all goes back to making sure you are following the care guide that is laid out in this article.
+Problems with lighting, watering, or not having enough humidity all can cause your houseplant not to flower.
+To bloom, the Angel Wing Begonia will need good bright yet indirect light and a well-drained potting soil mix.
+If the soil is too wet, the plant will not bloom.

 If your plant has bloomed once but hasn’t bloomed afterwards, you may need to make sure that you are pinching back any of the old dead flowers so that your plant is able to grow a new flower in its place.